jfranconetooo/sessions-api/README.md

 ## Environment

-- You can use Docker Compose to run the entire stack required for the application, if you are a docker user :whale:
-More details below in the running section.
+- You can use Docker Compose to run the entire stack required for the application, if you are a docker user More details below in the running section.
 - You can also run the application directly on your computer.
 Just have NodeJS 12+ installed and Mongodb 4+.